Two dead after Mercedes driven into flooded road in Liverpool

 Two people have died after a car was driven into a flooded area of Liverpool, police have said.

-The man and woman were in a black Mercedes Class 180 on Saturday night when they hit the deep waters in Mossley Hill, according to Merseyside Police, described by one local resident as a “waterfall” running several metres deep.
+The man and woman were in a black Mercedes Class 180 on Saturday night when they hit the deep waters in Mossley Hill, with one local resident describing the flood as a “waterfall” running several metres deep.

-The alarm was raised with the emergency services shortly before 9:30pm, and firefighters and police officers both helped to find the pair after rushing to the flooded area on Queens Drive, the force said, believed to be under a bridge.
+The alarm was raised with the emergency services shortly before 9:30pm when a passer-by spotted red car lights beneath the water.

+Firefighters and police officers helped to find the pair after rushing to the flooded area on Queens Drive, Merseyside Police said.

 Both were taken to hospital, where they were pronounced dead.
-They have now been formally identified and their next of kin have been informed, police said.

-A file has been passed to the coroner who has asked Merseyside Police to further investigate the incident.

 Speaking to the Liverpool Echo, one local resident said she rang the police shortly after 9pm on Saturday after seeing red lights beneath the deep water, which the taxi she was travelling in narrowly avoided driving into as well.

 “I live on the street behind Queens Drive and it was pitch black by the bridge.
 We nearly drove into the water and it was so dark it disorientated the view of the driver,” said Rebecca Wilson, aged 27, who described the flood as around 15 feet deep.